-Since 1845, Baldwin Wallace University has continued to pursue the dreams of its founders to make education the great leveling tool to prepare students as contributing, compassionate citizens while encouraging the pursuits of personal and professional excellence.
-Its historic relationship with the United Methodist Church remains an important thread in the fabric of the institution.
+Since its founding, Baldwin Wallace University has pursued the goals of its pioneering founders, offering a superior, personalized education that acts as a great leveling tool, fosters personal and professional excellence and prepares students as contributing, compassionate citizens.
+BW’s historic relationship with the United Methodist Church, demonstrated through core values of respect and integrity, remains an important thread in the fabric of the institution.

-John Baldwin, the wealthy quarry owner, whose mother had been denied entry to an eastern university because she was a female, was joined by other business and civic leaders—James Wallace, Fletcher Hulet and Josiah Holbrook—and an institution committed to education “regardless of race, gender, creed” or ability to pay was launched as Baldwin Institute.
+Baldwin, a wealthy quarry owner whose mother had been denied entry to an eastern university because she was a female, was joined by other business and civic leaders-James Wallace, Fletcher Hulet and Josiah Holbrook-as he launched Baldwin Institute, a school committed to education “regardless of race, gender, creed” or ability to pay.
 It became Baldwin University in 1856.

-Baldwin University’s earliest classes included nearly as many women as men.
-Additionally, students who could not afford an education were offered jobs to help cover the cost of tuition.
+Baldwin University’s earliest classes included nearly as many women as men, and students who could not afford an education were offered jobs to help cover the cost of tuition.

 With the increasing numbers of German emigrants relocating to Berea to work in the quarries, a German department was created at Baldwin University to teach their children.
 In the 1860s, neighboring German Wallace College grew out of that department.
-Both schools allowed students enrolled in one institute and take courses in the other without penalty.
+An early cooperative agreement allowed students to take courses in both schools.

-By 1913, Baldwin University and German Wallace College merged to create Baldwin-Wallace College.
-Combining the resources of both institutions allowed Baldwin-Wallace College to emerge as a financially stable institute.
+By 1913, Baldwin University and German Wallace College merged to create Baldwin-Wallace College, combining resources to create greater financially stability and strength.

-While Baldwin continued to grow in enrollment and stature, the university also created opportunities for adult learners.
+As the merged BW continued to grow in enrollment and stature, the university created opportunities for adult learners.
 During World War II, BW housed a Navy V-12 program on campus.
 After the war, BW recognized the challenges faced by these returning students, and became an innovator by offering night classes so that the veterans could hold a job and support a family while completing a college degree.
 In the 1970s, BW also was among the first to offer weekend degree programs for adult students.

-To more accurately reflect BW’s current structure, the breadth of the academic programs and expanding focus of the undergraduate and graduate programs in 2012, Baldwin-Wallace College returned to its early designation by officially becoming Baldwin Wallace University.
+In 2012, to more accurately reflect the expanded breadth of those undergraduate and graduate academic programs, Baldwin-Wallace College officially became Baldwin Wallace University.